openvm-org/openvm/docs/repo/layout.md

 #### Native Recursion

 - [`openvm-native-circuit`](../../extensions/native/circuit/): VM circuit extension for native instructions operating on field elements.
-- [`openvm-native-compiler`](../../extensions/native/compiler/): Implementation of compiler from a Rust embedded DSL to OpenVm assembly targeting the native kernel extension.
+- [`openvm-native-compiler`](../../extensions/native/compiler/): Implementation of compiler from a Rust embedded DSL to OpenVM assembly targeting the native kernel extension.
 The eDSL also has a static mode to support compilation to a Halo2 circuit.
 - [`openvm-native-recursion`](../../extensions/native/recursion): Library written in the native eDSL with functions to verify arbitrary STARK proofs.
 Library supports compilation to Halo2 circuit.

 #### Keccak256